NSPManager/NSPanelManager-docs/README.md

 ### Deployment

-Deployment is automated by `.github/workflows/deploy-doc.yml` to GitHub pages.
+Deployment is automated by `.github/workflows/deploy.yml` to GitHub pages as soon as a PR is merged on `main` branch.